Skip to main content

 William D. Clarke, Sr. Diplomatic Security Fellowship

 The William D. Clarke Sr. Diplomatic Security Fellowship offers graduate fellowships to outstanding college seniors and graduates interested in pursuing a Diplomatic Security Special Agent (federal law enforcement officer) career.
-Members of groups underrepresented in the Foreign Service and those with financial need are encouraged to apply.
+The program encourages members of underrepresented groups in the Foreign Service and individuals with financial need to apply.
 These fellowships help finance two-year graduate programs, provide mentoring, professional development, and two summer practicums (one domestic, one abroad) and facilitate entry into the Foreign Service.

 Princeton in Asia, Africa, and Latin America Fellowship Programs